nrohith55/Python-for-DataScience/README.md

 # Python-for-DataScience
-This repository include all the basics of Python required for learning Data science
+This repository include all the basics of Python coding required for learning Data science